qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 ### False consensus (echo chamber, information cocoon)

 When one person is in a small group with similar opinions, they tend to think that the general population have the similar opinions.
-When they encounter a person that disagrees with them, they tend to think the disagreer are minority or are defective in some way.
+When they encounter a person that disagrees with them, they tend to think the disagreer is minority or is defective in some way.

 This effect is exacerbated by algorithmic recommendation of social medias.